10 best long-term investments in 2025

 Where to get them: Target-date funds are a popular choice in many workplace 401(k) plans, though you can buy them outside of those plans, too.
 You pick your retirement year and the fund does the rest.

-Rewards: To avoid the risk of outliving your money, some financial advisors recommend buying a target-date fund that’s five or 10 years after when you actually plan to retire so that you’ll have the extra growth from stocks.
-Ultimately, what the fund is invested in drives your returns.
-More stock should equal a higher long-term return, while more bonds should equal a lower long-term return.
+Rewards: Ultimately, what the fund is invested in drives your returns.
+More stocks should equal a higher long-term return, while more bonds should equal a lower long-term return.

 7. Real estate

-Overview: Real estate has long been considered one of the best long-term investments.
-It takes a good bit of money to get started, the commissions are quite high, and the returns often come from holding an asset for a long time and rarely over just a few years.
+Overview: Investing in real estate has long been considered one of the best long-term investments, in part because you can borrow the bank’s money for most of the investment and then pay it back over time.
+But it takes a good bit of money to get started and the returns often come from holding an asset for a long time — rarely over just a few years.

-That said, while real estate is often considered a passive investment, you may have to do quite a bit of active management if you’re renting the property.
+Who is this investment good for?
+For those who want to be their own boss, owning a property gives them that opportunity, and there are numerous tax laws that benefit property owners.
+That said, while real estate is often considered a passive investment, you may have to do quite a bit of active management if you’re renting out the property.

 8. Small-cap stocks

-Like growth stocks, investors will often pay a lot for the earnings of a small-cap stock, especially if it has the potential to grow or become a leading company someday.
-And this high price tag on a company means that small-cap stocks may fall quickly during a tough spot in the market.
+Risks: Small-cap companies generally have more business risk than medium and large companies, because they have fewer financial resources, less access to capital markets and less power in their markets (less brand recognition, for example).
+Also, like growth stocks, investors will often pay a lot for the earnings of a small-cap stock, especially if it has the potential to grow or become a leading company someday.
+This high price tag means that small-cap stocks may fall quickly during a tough spot in the market.

-Rewards: The reward for finding a successful small-cap stock is immense, and you could easily find 20 percent annual returns or more for decades if you’re able to buy a true hidden gem such as Amazon before anyone can really see how successful it might eventually become.
+Rewards: The reward for finding a successful small-cap stock is immense, and you could easily find 20% annual returns or more for decades if you’re able to buy a true hidden gem such as Amazon before anyone can see how successful it will eventually become.

 9. Robo-advisor portfolio

-Overview: With a robo-advisor you’ll simply deposit money into the robo account, and it automatically invests it based on your goals, time horizon and risk tolerance.
+Overview: With a robo-advisor you’ll simply deposit money into the account, and the robo-advisor automatically invests it based on your goals, time horizon and risk tolerance.
 You’ll fill out some questionnaires when you start so the robo-advisor understands what you need from the service, and then it manages the whole process.
 The robo-advisor will select funds, typically low-cost ETFs, and build you a portfolio.

 Your cost for the service?
-A management fee charged by the robo-advisor, often around 0.25 percent annually, plus the cost of any funds in the account.
-Investment funds charge by how much you have invested with them, but funds in robo accounts typically cost around 0.06 percent to 0.15 percent, or $6 to $15 annually per $10,000 invested.
+A management fee charged by the robo-advisor, often around 0.25% annually, plus the cost of any funds in your account.

-Risks: The risks of a robo-advisor depend a lot on your investments.
-If you buy a lot of stock funds because you have a high risk tolerance, you can expect more volatility than if you buy bonds or hold cash in a savings account.
-So, the risk is in what you own.
+Risks: The risks of a robo-advisor depend largely on your investments.
+If you buy mainly stock funds because you have a high risk tolerance, you can expect more volatility than if you buy bonds or hold cash in a savings account.
+But with a savings account your risk is that inflation outpaces your returns.
+So, the risk is in what you own in your robo-advisor account.
+A robo-advisor will often build a diversified portfolio so that you have more stable annual returns but that comes at the cost of a somewhat lower overall return.

 Rewards: The potential reward on a robo-advisor account also varies based on the investments and can range from very high if you own mostly stock funds to low if you hold safer assets such as cash in a high-yield savings account.